 When it comes to the best snag ears that will fit most bite alarms, I can highly recommend the NGT Snag Ears.
 Here is why:

 - much cheaper than other models (less than £15 for a pack of 3)

-I could have recommended snag ears that cost £15 or even £20 pounds apiece, but the truth is that they would function the same the NGT snag ears do.
+I could recommend snag ears that cost £15 or even £20 pounds apiece, but the truth is that they would function the same as the NGT snag ears do.
 Basically, snag ears are two long, thin metal bars that keep your rod in place, no more and no less than that!

-If the metal is of a good quality and the base holds the ears in place, it’s perfectly fine tackle!
+If the metal is of good quality and the base holds the ears in place, it’s a perfectly fine tackle!
 That’s all you have to worry about when it comes to snag ears.
 You can find the NGT Snag Ears on Amazon here.

 When Shouldn’t You Use Snag Ears?

 If you are fishing in open water, with no or only little risk for the fish to reach a snaggy area, you do not need to use snag ears at all.
 The reason is that you most likely will not be fishing locked up.
 Hence, as the carp is able to take line off your spool, it is highly unlikely that your rod will end up being pulled in by the fish.

 Similarly, when fishing locked up straight out and not at an angle, with your rod tip pointing directly towards your bait, snag ears are unnecessary to use.

 Snag ears primarily prevent your rod from ejecting either to the left or the right.
 Fishing straight out implies that your rod will stay pretty much centered during a take, as the fish has little or no room at all to move, due to the absence of the angle and the fact that you are fishing locked up.
 In such a situation, the snag ears simply cannot fulfill their purpose.